 What are some of the most important items to have while on the adventure?

-Where else are you planning on travelling to?
+Where else are you planning on traveling to?

 At the moment I’m based in South Korea and I’m not a hundred percent sure where to next?
 Most likely around Asia with my brother Pieter Retief and best friend Adriaan Louw.
 I usually travel solo, but if I can choose a crew then they’re at the top of the list.
 6 months ago I didn’t know I’ll be in Korea or go to Vietnam, so I guess the pattern of uncertainty is repeating itself.